dylanrylee/dylanrylee/README.md

 # 👋 Hi, I'm Dylan!
-I'm a Computer Science student @ University of Calgary with heavy interest in Machine Learning and Data Science, which aligns with my current work.
-I'm also passionate about Software Engineering, where I can design scalable systems, develop clean APIs, and build useful full-stack applications that solve real world problems.
-I have also been exploring Cybersecurity because I aim to understand how to build systems that are not only powerful, but also safe and secure.
+I'm a Computer Science student @ UCalgary who is passionate about software development, machine learning / data science, and cloud.
+Experienced with Python, Java, Django, Spring Boot, TensorFlow, Pandas, SQL/NoSQL, and AWS.
+I am eager to keep growing, and hone my skills as I hope to one day be at the forefront of the tech industry.
+Feel free to connect with me and message!

 ---